nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

    Examples                      : enabled
    File descriptor NetDevice     : enabled
-   GNU Scientific Library (GSL)  : not enabled (GSL not found) Gcrypt library                : not enabled (libgcrypt not found: you can use libgcrypt-config to find its location.)
-   GtkConfigStore                : not enabled (library 'gtk+-3.0 >= 3.0' not found)
-   MPI Support                   : not enabled (option --enable-mpi not selected) NS-3 Click Integration        : not enabled (nsclick not enabled (see option --with-nsclick))
+   GNU Scientific Library (GSL)  : not enabled (GSL not found) GtkConfigStore                : not enabled (library 'gtk+-3.0 >= 3.0' not found) MPI Support                   : not enabled (option --enable-mpi not selected) NS-3 Click Integration        : not enabled (nsclick not enabled (see option --with-nsclick))